Privacy-Cost Management in Smart Meters Using Deep Reinforcement Learning: Results and Discussion

 \subsection{Deep double $\mathrm{Q}$-learning versus Attacker}

 In this section, we evaluate how DD$\mathrm{Q}$L results used in the smart meter privacy-preserving model can reduce attacker inference about user's private attributes.
 To this end, two scenarios are studied.
-In the first scenario, an attacker using a neural network with three hidden layers (each with 32 neurons and ReLU activation functions) uses the grid load sequence $z^T$ (with length $T=96$) to infer the user's demand load $y^T$.
-In the second scenario, an attacker using a neural network with two hidden layers (each with 44 neurons and ReLU activation functions) uses the sequences of grid load $z^T$ to infer the occupancy status of households.
-Both attackers process the data off-line (non-causal manner), and for both of them the RMSProp optimizer with learning rate $0.001$ is used.
+In the first scenario, an attacker modeled as a neural network with three hidden layers (each with 32 neurons and ReLU activation functions) uses the grid load sequence $z^T$ (with length $T=96$) to infer the user's demand load $y^T$.
+In the second scenario, an attacker modeled as a neural network with two hidden layers (each with 44 neurons and ReLU activation functions) uses the sequences of grid load $z^T$ to infer the occupancy status of households.
+Both attackers are given a labeled dataset for training (which is a worst-case assumption), and for both of them the RMSProp optimizer with learning rate $0.001$ is used.
 The performances of both attackers are presented in Fig. \ref{attackers}.
 Notice from the results that the PCMU, using the DD$\mathrm{Q}$L algorithm with a RB, can effectively reduce the inference of private information by an attacker by controlling $\lambda$.
 For example, in the second scenario in which privacy does not matter ($\lambda =1$), the attacker can infer occupancy labels with a balanced accuracy of more than $85\%$, while for $\lambda =0$ it is reduced to less than $65\%$.
-It should be noted that, by either using a larger battery or other resources, one could in principle approach full privacy (e.g. balanced accuracy of $50 \%$).
+It should be noted that, by either using a larger battery or other resources, one could in principle approach full privacy (e.g., balanced accuracy of $50 \%$).

-Finally, to investigate the overall leakage of information about the consumers' demand load from the grid load, the mutual information (MI) between demand load and grid load is calculated based on the Kraskov–Stögbauer–Grassberger (KSG) estimation method (with parameter 4) \cite{kraskov2004estimating}.
+Finally, to investigate the overall leakage of information about the consumers' demand load from the grid load, the mutual information (MI) between demand load and grid load is calculated based on the Kraskov–Stögbauer–Grassberger (KSG) estimation method (with 4 neighbors) \cite{kraskov2004estimating}.
+It should be noted that KSG is a non-parametric estimation method of the MI and is based on the k-th nearest neighbor.
+For more details on the KSG the readers is referred to~\cite{kraskov2004estimating}.
 Results of the privacy-cost trade-off are presented in Fig. \ref{MI}.
 This confirms that the DD$\mathrm{Q}$L algorithm can reduce the information leakage by incurring a higher energy cost.